RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 </h3>
 <p>
-A dataset containing the landings (in metric tons) of oil sardines in Kerala state 1956-2016.
-The data are collected and processed into a total landings estimates based on a stratified sampling of landing sites along the SW coast of India throughout the year.
+A dataset containing the landings (in metric tons) of oil sardines in Kerala State 1956-2015.
+The data are collected and processed into a total landings estimate based on a stratified sampling of landing sites along the SW coast of India throughout the year.
 The program is run by the Central Marine Fisheries Research Institute (CMFRI) in Cochin, India.
 The data were obtained from reports published